aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 behalf of the AWS account.
 By default, CDK will create this IAM user but allows for it to be overridden via the `smsRole` permissions.

-*Defaults*:
+> These are the defaults that will be part of tsdoc, and not part of the README -
-* security.mfa.enforcement: OPTIONAL
+> * security.mfa.enforcement: OPTIONAL
-* security.mfa.type: SMS
+> * security.mfa.type: SMS
-* security.passwordPolicy.minLength: 8
+> * security.passwordPolicy.minLength: 8
-* security.passwordPolicy.required - lowercase, numbers and symbols
+> * security.passwordPolicy.required - lowercase, numbers and symbols
-* security.smsRole - assumable by `cognito-idp.amazonaws.com` and permitting `sns:Publish` action against resource `*`.
+> * security.smsRole - assumable by `cognito-idp.amazonaws.com` and permitting `sns:Publish` action against resource `*`.
-  The role assumption will be conditioned on a strict equals on an ExternalId that will be unique to this user pool.
+>   The role assumption will be conditioned on a strict equals on an ExternalId that will be unique to this user pool.

 Code sample: